csc301-2023-winter/6-John-T/readme.md

 Quickstart guide to locate parts of repo:

-1) The /documents folder contains everything related to project planning, team details, D2-only readme, and project reflection.
+1) The [/documents](/documents) folder contains everything related to project planning, team details, D2-only readme, and project reflection.
-2) Within /documents/plannin.md, the logical structure for the project is laid out.
+2) Within [/documents/planning.md](/documents/planning.md), the logical structure for the project is laid out.
-3) /miscellaneous and /mockup within /documents both contain images used throughout planning.md.
+3) [/miscellaneous](/documents/miscellaneous) and [/mockup](/documents/mockup) within /documents both contain images used throughout planning.md.
-4) /documents/team/Team-6-EXgoblins.csv and Stakeholders.txt contain information on all of the team members making up EXgoblins, and the stakeholders of the project.
+4) [/documents/team/Team-6-EXgoblins.csv](/documents/team/Team-6-EXgoblins.csv) and [Stakeholders.txt](/documents/team/Stakeholders.txt) contain information on all of the team members making up EXgoblins, and the stakeholders of the project.
-5) /documents/README.md contains the D2 only readme.md.
+5) [/documents/README.md](/documents/README.md) contains the D2 only readme.md.
-6) /documents/iteration-02-review.md contains our first project reflection as per D2.
+6) [/documents/iteration-02-review.md](/documents/iteration-02-review.md) contains our first project reflection as per D2.
-7) Meeting minutes can be found at /documents/team/minutes.
+7) Meeting minutes can be found at [/documents/team/minutes](/documents/team/minutes).
 Two file types are available: Partner-MM (bi-weekly meeting with Ontario Parks Representative, John Leadston) and Team-MM-Stack.
-8) In terms of code, everything can be found under /main/code.
-Access the backend project at /backend and the two frontend projects at /user-frontend and /manager-frontend.
+8) In terms of code, everything can be found under [/Code](/Code).
+Access the backend project at [/backend](/Code/backend) and the two frontend projects at [/user-frontend](/Code/user-frontend) and [/manager-frontend](/Code/manager-frontend).
 ​
 <!-- > _Note:_ This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.  -->
 ​